chuva-io/less-docs/docs/shared-modules.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Shared Code
+# Shared Modules

-In Less, all of your functions are isolated serverless functions.
-This means that you cannot import code from folders outside of your function's directory.
+In Less, all of your functions (API routes, Web Socket channels & connection handlers, Topic Subscribers, CRON jobs, and Functions) are isolated serverless functions.
+This means that you cannot import code between functions.

+Less solves this by allowing you to create shared modules.
+The only change in your code is where you import from.

-## Creating Shared Modules
+## Creating Shared Module

-In order to share code between your Less functions you can add your modules to the `shared` folder.
+In order to share code between your Less functions, add your modules to the `shared` folder.
 ```bash
 mkdir -p less/shared
 ```